H. H. Gregg: History

 In the fall of 2010, H. H. Gregg opened several stores in former Circuit City locations in Maryland and Virginia.
 Also, in late 2010, hhgregg partnered with The Cellular Connection, a cellular phone wholesaler based out of Indianapolis, to roll out kiosks to sell Verizon Wireless products.

-In March 2011, H. H. Gregg announced it would open a new location in Myrtle Beach, South Carolina, also in the location of a defunct Circuit City.
-In June 2011, H. H. Gregg expanded into the Pittsburgh market with the opening of four stores in the Pittsburgh metropolitan area.
-On September 15, 2011, 14 new stores opened in the Chicago area as well.
-In September 2012, H. H. Gregg opened four stores in the St. Louis, Missouri metropolitan area.
+In 2011, H. H. Gregg opened locations in Myrtle Beach, South Carolina, the Pittsburgh metropolitan area, the Chicago area, and the St. Louis, Missouri metropolitan area.

 In August 2012, H. H. Gregg made its debut in Wisconsin by opening stores in Appleton, Brown Deer, Greenfield, Green Bay, and Racine.
+However, all Wisconsin stores closed in 2016, only lasting 4 years.
 In November 2012, it entered Louisiana with stores in the New Orleans metropolitan area and in Baton Rouge.

-The company's motto was "Gregg's Got It!", and their official mascot was an animated talking catalogue called HH, voiced by Wally Wingert and bearing likeness to that of the video-game character Rayman.
+The company's motto was "Gregg's Got It!", and their official mascot was an animated talking catalogue called HH, voiced by Wally Wingert and bearing likeness to that of the video-game character Rayman, while also being infamous online.

-In February 2016, May resigned as CEO, and Robert Riesbeck was named interim CEO.
-In August 2016, Riesbeck was named the permanent CEO.
+In 2016, May resigned as CEO, and Robert Riesbeck was named interim CEO and later the permanent CEO.
 After a buyout offer fell through, Riesbeck was terminated along with CIO Tom Schuetz and Chief Merchandising Officer Aaron Trahan.
-Kevin Kovacs (CFO at the time) was named CEO and president effective June 7, 2017.
+Kevin Kovacs (CFO at the time) was named CEO and president in 2017.